Month 3, Day 27, Saturday 7:30 a.m.

 “And is that enough for you?
 How much time do you spend casting compared to the other first term students?
 And you’re quite tall.
 Maybe still growing, even.”

 “I’m fine,” she assured him with irritation.
 Could she be still growing?
-She had no idea the biological age of Sebastien Siverling’s body, but she knew that some men could have a final growth spurt as late as twenty or twenty-one.
+She had no idea about the biological age of Sebastien Siverling’s body, but she knew that some men could have a final growth spurt as late as twenty or twenty-one.

 Oliver looked pointedly down at her hands.
 “Your fingers are trembling, Sebastien.
 When was the last time you had a proper meal?
 And if I had to guess, you got at most a few hours sleep last night.
 At worst, none at all.
 You realize that this, too, increases your need for sustenance?”